 People often ask whether a particular situation is grounds for an employment lawsuit.
 Both employers and employees often misunderstand what is and what is not covered by the law.

-The New Mexico Corrections Department will pay $700,000 and provide additional non-monetary remedies to settle an age discrimination and retaliation suit brought by the EEOC
+The New Mexico Corrections Department will pay $700,000 and provide additional non-monetary remedies to settle an age discrimination and retaliation suit

 For years, employers have argued that employees’ claims should be dismissed when they have not properly filed a Charge of Discrimination (“charge”) with the EEOC